MetaMask/metamask-docs/01_Main_Concepts/07_Best_Practices/00_Registering_Function_Names.md

 2. Connect MetaMask

-3. Use etherscan's write contract feature to input the string value (without quotes) to the register function
+3. Use etherscan's write contract feature to input the string value (without quotes or spaces) to the register function

    for example: